Vexed01/Vex-Cogs/docs/cogs/status.rst

 **Description**

-List that available services and which ones are being used in this server.
+List that available services and ones are used in this server.

 Optionally add a service at the end of the command to view detailed settings for that service.